Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-As we have seen, only $P(3)=3/1,3/3$ has a trivial composition factor and no trivial submodule or quotient, and so the first, third and fourth cases all fix lines on $\Vmin$.
-However, in the third case this means that $L$ cannot embed with these factors: as it fixes a line on $\Vmin$, from Lemma \ref{lem:e7stabs} we see that $L$ lies in either an $E_6$-parabolic, with factors $1,1,27,27^*$ or a $B_5$-subgroup, factors $1,1,11^2,32$, neither of which is compatible with $5^9,3^3,1^2$, so this case cannot occur.
+As we saw in the proof of Proposition \ref{prop:e6char5}, only $P(3)=3/1,3/3$ has a trivial composition factor and no trivial submodule or quotient, and so in the first, third and fourth cases $H$ stabilizes a line on $M(E_7)$.
+However, in the third case this means that $H$ cannot embed with these factors at all: as it stabilizes a line on $M(E_7)$, from Lemma \ref{lem:e7stabs} we see that $H$ lies in either an $E_6$-parabolic subgroup, with factors $1,1,27,27^*$ or a $B_5$-subgroup, factors $1,1,11^2,32$, neither of which is compatible with $5^9,3^3,1^2$, so this case cannot occur.
+(In particular, it cannot occur for the subgroup $L$ when $a\geq 2$.)

-For the remaining case of $5^2,3^{14},1^4$, we switch to the Lie algebra.
-There are two possibilities for the corresponding composition factors of $L(G)$ (since an element of order $3$ with trace $2$ on $\Vmin$ can have trace either $-2$ or $7$ on $L(G)$) are

-both of which must have trivial submodules as again we can only cover a $1$ by $3/1,3/3$.
-This proves (i).
+For the remaining case of $5^2,3^{14},1^4$, we switch to the Lie algebra (see (\ref{li:strata}) from Chapter \ref{ch:strategy}).
+There are two possibilities for the corresponding composition factors of $L(E_7)$ (since an element of order $3$ with trace $2$ on $M(E_7)$ can have trace either $-2$ or $7$ on $L(E_7)$): $5^{10},3^{22},1^{17}$ and $5^{13},3^{19},1^{11}$.
+Both of these must have trivial submodules as again we can only cover a $1$ by $3/1,3/3$.
+This proves (\ref{propi:e75a}) for $a=1$.

-Recall from Lemma \ref{lem:cohomologysimple} that the only simple modules for $H$ with non-trivial $1$-cohomology when $a\geq 2$ have dimension $8$ and restrict to $L$ as $5\oplus 3$ by Lemma \ref{lem:sl25restriction}.
-When $a=2$, if $\Vmin\downarrow_L$ has composition factors $3^{12},1^{20}$ then $\Vmin\downarrow_H$ has at least eight trivial composition factors and no factors of dimension $8$, so $\Vmin\downarrow_H$ has eight trivial summands.
-Similarly, if the composition factors of $\Vmin\downarrow_L$ are $5^6,3^6,1^8$ then $\Vmin\downarrow_H$ must have at least two trivial composition factors by Lemma \ref{lem:sl25restriction}, and for every composition factor of dimension $8$ we must have another trivial factor, so $\Vmin\downarrow_H$ always has pressure at most $-2$, so (ii) holds.
+\textbf{Case $a=2$}: Recall from Lemma \ref{lem:cohomologysimple} that the only simple modules for $H$ with non-trivial $1$-cohomology when $a=2$ have dimension $8$ and restrict to $L\cong \PSL_2(5)$ as $5\oplus 3$ by Lemma \ref{lem:sl25restriction}.
+If $M(E_7)\downarrow_L$ has composition factors $3^{12},1^{20}$ then $M(E_7)\downarrow_H$ has at least eight trivial composition factors and can have no factors of dimension $8$, so $M(E_7)\downarrow_H$ has eight trivial summands proving (\ref{propi:e75a}) for this set of composition factors for $M(E_7)\downarrow_L$.
+Similarly, if the composition factors of $M(E_7)\downarrow_L$ are $5^6,3^6,1^8$ then $M(E_7)\downarrow_H$ must have at least two trivial composition factors by Lemma \ref{lem:sl25restriction}, and for every composition factor of dimension $8$ we must have another trivial factor, so $M(E_7)\downarrow_H$ always has pressure at most $-2$, so (\ref{propi:e75a}) holds when $M(E_7)\downarrow_L$ has this set of composition factors.